momentohq/client-sdk-javascript/examples/web/README.md

 ## Example Requirements

 - Node version 14 or higher is required
-- A Momento Auth Token is required, you can generate one using the [Momento Console](https://console.gomomento.com)
+- A Momento API key is required, you can generate one using the [Momento Console](https://console.gomomento.com)

 ## Examples